-St. Scholastica's Applied Economics program offers training in a field that studies issues as small as how people decide what to do during any given day and as large as global warming.
+St. Scholastica's Applied Economics minor offers training in a field that studies issues as small as how people decide what to do during any given day and as large as global warming.

 Computer Information Systems at St. Scholastica is an innovative alternative to the computer science programs offered at many colleges and universities.
 Students learn current and emerging computer technologies and the means to apply these system technologies in solving organizational problems.